 If you were jaywalking at the time of your accident, the driver may try to use this against you as an argument for comparative fault.
 Florida is a comparative negligence state, meaning you could still receive partial compensation even if the courts find that you contributed to the accident.
 The courts will reduce your compensatory award by an amount equivalent to your fault.
 If jaywalking unsafely gives you 20% of fault for the collision, for example, you would receive $8,000 of a $10,000 award.
 An attorney from Fiol Law Group may be able to minimize your degree of fault to maximize compensation.

 Pedestrian accidents most often result in major catastrophic injuries such as broken bones, paralysis and other spinal cord injuries, brain injuries, or internal damage.
-If a pedestrian survives the traumatic accident, he or she will likely have temporary or permanent disability, have lost earning capacity, or suffered emotional/mental distress.
+If a pedestrian accident victim survives, he or she could have a temporary or permanent disability, lost earning capacity, or suffered emotional/mental distress.
 Many pedestrians never fully recover from these accidents.
 Sometimes the only helpful recourse is a personal injury attorney in Tampa Bay, who can help you find compensation for medical expenses, pain and suffering, mental anguish, and lost wages.

 Why Do Pedestrian Accidents Happen in Tampa?

-Distracted and negligent motorists take the lives of thousands of people in the United States every year.
+Distracted driving takes the lives of thousands of people in the United States every year.
 Texting, talking, and using social media apps behind the wheel have led to an increase in vehicle-pedestrian collisions around the country.
 Despite efforts in Florida and most other states to decrease the use of cellphones while driving, many motorists still don’t pay full attention to the road or traffic signals.
 Cellphone use while driving always poses a safety threat, but in busy metropolitan areas such as Tampa, the risk of striking a pedestrian is higher than on other roads.

 Distracted drivers may ignore pedestrians in crosswalks, roll through stop signs, or fail to yield the right of way.
 The pedestrians most at risk of getting into accidents are children and the elderly – Florida’s most vulnerable groups.
 Children may dart out from in between vehicles, running into the road without warning.
 This is especially true in school zones.
 For this reason, motorists must adhere to speed limits near schools and in residential neighborhoods.
 They must pay strict attention to the road at all times, and be prepared to stop for passing children.
 Failure to pay attention in school zones can lead to at-fault child injuries and deaths.

-Another common cause and risk factor for pedestrian crashes in Tampa Bay is an intoxicated driver.
+Another common cause and risk factor for pedestrian crashes in the Tampa Bay area is an intoxicated driver.
 Every year pedestrians die in alcohol and drug-related accidents in the Hillsborough County and the Bay Area.
 High-risk areas for these kinds of crashes include downtown Tampa, Clearwater, and downtown St. Petersburg.
-Alcohol-impaired drivers are more likely to be involved in hit-and-run pedestrian accidents, where they flee the scene in fear, or fail to notice they even struck a pedestrian.
+Alcohol-impaired drivers are more likely to be involved in hit-and-run pedestrian accidents, where they flee the scene in fear or fail to notice they even struck a pedestrian.
 Drinking or consuming drugs before driving can quickly turn into devastation.
-If you or a loved one suffered catastrophic injuries in an accident, don’t hesitate to contact Fiol Law Group and our experienced pedestrian accident lawyers in Tampa.
+If you or a loved one suffered catastrophic injuries in an accident, don’t hesitate to contact Fiol Law Group for legal advice.

 Contact a Tampa Pedestrian Injury Lawyer

-If you believe you may have a claim for a pedestrian accident, the first step toward compensation is speaking with an experienced local lawyer.
-Fiol Law Group has served the citizens of Hillsborough County for years, securing thousands of dollars in compensation for victims of car, pedestrian and bike accidents in Tampa.
-During a free consultation, we’ll listen to your case and tell you whether or not we believe you can receive compensation from an at-fault defendant.
+If you believe you may have a claim for a pedestrian accident, the first step toward compensation is speaking with our personal injury lawyers.
+Our law firm has served the citizens of Hillsborough County for years, securing thousands of dollars in compensation for pedestrian accident victims.
+During a free consultation, we’ll listen to your case and explain to you your legal rights.
 If we take your case, we will help you file a claim against the responsible party, navigate the complex Florida legal system, and do everything in our power to help you recover for damages.
 Call (813) 223-6773 today.